MattGeiger/WTH_App_V5/.github/ISSUE_TEMPLATE/Initial_prompt_v03.md

 We are going to [debug,improve,add].
 While collaborating, please follow these guidelines:

 ### Plan
 Create a new branch for staging these changes.
-Implement in phases:
+Implement in steps:

-Phase 1: ...
+Step 1: ...
-Phase 2: ...
+Step 2: ...

 ### File Editing Guidelines
 1. For small, targeted changes (editing a few lines):